MashdorDev/vcpkg/README.md

 ```git
 vcpkg install glm
 ```
-you can find each package installion command by searching it and clicking on the `View Details`
+you can find each package installation command by searching it in the <a href="https://vcpkg.io/en/packages.html">vcpkg website</a> and clicking on the `View Details`

 <img src="Assets/GLMDetails.gif" align="center" >